-- Enter the public IP address of your Charon-SSP host instance. - Leave the password field empty. - Enable the SSH tunnel configuration (select ON). - Change to the SSH tab to fill in the required information there.
+- Enter the public IP address of your Charon-SSP host instance in the IP address field. - Leave the Password field empty. - Enable the SSH tunnel configuration (select ON). - Change to the SSH tab to fill in the required information there.